Mia

 This field is for validation purposes and should be left unchanged.

-Mia Ives-Rublee is the director for the Disability Justice Initiative at American Progress.
+Mia Ives-Rublee is the senior director for the Disability Justice Initiative at American Progress.
 Prior to coming to American Progress, she advocated for disability justice and inclusion at nonprofit organizations and businesses across the United States.
 She has worked with Women’s March, Families Belong Together, DC Action Lab, Adoptees for Justice, Fair Fight, People’s Collective for Justice and Liberation, and numerous other progressive organizations.

 Best known for founding the Women’s March Disability Caucus, Ives-Rublee helped organize the original Women’s March on Washington in 2017.
 The Women’s March was one of the first large-scale events to have certified deaf interpreters on stage.
 Ives-Rublee’s work pushed for better access to disability accommodations at progressive events and more policy platforms inclusive of the disability community.
 For her work on the Women’s March, Ives-Rublee was named by Glamour magazine as one of 2017’s Women of the Year Award.
 She was also recognized by She the People as one of 20 Women of Color in Politics to Watch in 2020 and awarded the 2019 Distinguished Alumni Award from the University of North Carolina (UNC) School of Social Work.